How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

 Saving money is a great way to take control of your personal finances.
 Instead of paying high interest rates on credit accounts, you can be earning interest on your own capital.

-Still, a high-yield savings account such as Barclays’ online banking account should continue to offer a higher rate of return than a traditional savings account or local credit union.
+A high-yield savings account such as Barclays’ online banking account should continue to offer a higher rate of return than a traditional savings account or local credit union.

 Barclays is great at what it does.
 If you need a simple savings account or longer-term CD and not much else, go for it.

-If you want ATM access and the ability to do all your banking in one place, then you may be better off using another savings account.
+If you want ATM access and the ability to do all your banking in one place, you may be better off using another savings account.